Return of Financial Aid

 Steps of Return to Title IV:

 - The school determines the Title IV financial aid that has been disbursed to the account versus the amount of Title IV financial aid that could have been disbursed to the account.
-In most cases, the full amount of aid will have disbursed.
-In the instance that aid has not been disbursed then the student may be eligible for a post-withdrawal disbursement.

 - The school multiplies the percentage of aid earned by the total amount of disbursed aid and aid that could have disbursed.
 This is the amount of aid the student has earned.